 Your Marriage License and Certificate must be signed within 35 days of applying for the license, which means you need to apply for your Colorado Marriage License within the month before your wedding day.
 Licenses in Colorado can be applied for, signed, and recorded all within the same day; there is no required waiting period.
 Colorado Marriage Licenses must be returned for recording within 63 days of being signed.

 Your license must be returned to the same County Clerk’s office as it was acquired from, and they may be mailed in if need be using the return envelope provided when you received the document.
-There is no fee to record your marriage certificate.
+There is no fee to record your marriage certificate, but extra copies may need to be purchased.

 Quick FAQs about the Colorado Marriage License